taw00/dashcore-rpm/README.source.md

 * In this github repo, we bucket the various versions into **stable**, **testing**, and **archive**.
-  - "Stable" packages are found directly in the "source-packages" directory
+  - "Stable" packages are found directly in the "source" directory
   - "Testing" and "archived" packages have their own folders in the "source-packages" folder.
     ...the tree looks like this...